BitcoinDesign/Guide/guide/onboarding/introduction.md

 **Principles (coming soon)**

-Onboarding experiences can look very different depending on your target audience, however there are some things that should be consistent across Bitcoin products.
+Onboarding experiences can look very different depending on your target audience, however, some things should be consistent across Bitcoin products.

 ---